oh-kay-blanket/moving-shadow/README.md

   shadowType:   "shadow",    // "shadow", "perspective","perspective-shadow", "dropShadow"
   selector:     "h1, h2",    // tag, class, or id to apply shadow to
   angle:        20,          // height of view source.
 Should be between 10 - 100
+  relativeAngle:false,       // false. desktop only, allows for each element to move relative to the mouse
   diffusion:    0,           // blur-radius
   color:        "#333333CC", // shadow-color or perspective color
-  color2:        "#333333CC", // shadow-color (for perspective shadow only)
+  altColor:     "#333333CC", // shadow-color (perspective-shadow only)
+  shineColor:   "#fff3",     // reflected light (perspective-shadow only)
   fixedShadow:  null,        // "5px 5px #555" to include an optional fixed shadow
   xOffset:      0,           // X offset value, set to max fixedShadow x offset
   yOffset:      0            // Y offset value, set to max fixedShadow y offset